svei00/blogExcelSolutionsV/notes.md

       <Footer />
     </BrowserRouter>`

- For tomorrow try to fix the loading button in the sign in/dashprofile
+ It seems that it DOes updated the image, now try to take off the 100% on the image.

 ## Biblography